buzdugan/weekend_box_office/README.md

 The Cloud infrastructure is mostly managed with Terraform, except for the VM instance which is created manually and the dbt instances.

 Weekly data ingestion is done via an Airflow DAG inside Cloud Composer.
 The DAG downloads the new report weekly into Cloud Composer default bucket which acts as the Data Lake for the project.
 The data format is relatively complicated: an excel file from which we only select the top 15 rows, clean it and format it to csv file.
-The DAG creates or appends the data to a BigQuery table partitioned by week and clustered on distributor and film.
+The DAG creates or appends the data to a BigQuery table partitioned by sunday date (report_date) and clustered on distributor, rank and film.

-dbt is used for creating the transformations needed for the visualizations.
-A view is created in a staging phase with aggregations by distributor and film and a final table containing the aggregations by distributor alone is materialized in the deployment phase.
+dbt is used to transform the data for visualization.
+A view is created in a staging phase with deduplicated data from the the raw BigQuery table where we loaded the csv files and a final table containing the aggregations by distributor alone is materialized in the deployment phase.

-The dashboard is a simple Google Looker Studio report with 2 widgets.
+The dashboard is a simple Google Looker Studio report with 5 widgets.

 ## Project Replication